compwiz32/website/content/posts/configure-one-powershell-profile-for-many-users.md

 ### The problem with PowerShell profiles

 PowerShell offers a range of profile choices to handle diverse scenarios.
 When starting PowerShell, every user has their own profile script.
 But wait, there are more PowerShell profiles you need to consider!
 PowerShell profiles are not limited to individual users; there are also profiles specific to different versions of PowerShell.
-Profiles exist for both legacy Windows PowerShell (PSv5.x) and the newer PowerShell core (PSv6.x).
+Profiles exist for both legacy Windows PowerShell (v5.x) and the newer PowerShell core (v6.x).

 I use both Windows PowerShell (PowerShell v5.x) and PowerShell Core (PowerShell v6.x/v7.x) for my work.
-Despite relying heavily on PSv7, there are still instances where I have to use v5 to handle incompatible legacy code.
+Despite relying heavily on PowerShell 7.x, there are still instances where I have to use v5 to handle incompatible legacy code.
 Although they are both PowerShell, they warrant separate profiles due to their differences.

 ```PowerShell
 # Separate Profile Paths for Windows PowerShell and PowerShell Core